 Hybrid | In the hybrid approach, you will learn to blend structured waterfall methods and agile in a project.
 You will make the best of both methodologies to suit your specific project need. | Its popularity has increased due to many fields, such as healthcare, large corporations, and consultings, that are required.
 Here is where the need for multidisciplinary actions is required for more flexibility. |

 Critical Path Method (CPM) | This method will help you figure out the toughest phase of a project that will have a great impact on the delivery timeline.
-This activity will help you prioritise your schedules and make sure that you are on track.
+This activity will help you prioritise your schedules and make sure that you are on track. | This method is popular in large-scale infrastructure projects such as engineering, as it has great dependencies, timeline concerns, and complexities that are supposed to be carefully managed. |

 Your career in project management after your MPM certification will come across as a game changer to enter the greater and more lucrative world of project management as a professional.